opendatacube/datacube-core/docs/installation/database/setup.rst

    :prog: datacube system

-This creates a database schema, tables, indexes and roles, so requires admin prvileges to the Database Cluster.
+This creates a database schema, tables, indexes and roles, so requires admin privileges to the Database Cluster.